Emergency Services

 Current Burning Status

-FIRE BAN FOR LAMONT COUNTY
+FIRE RESTRICTION: BRUSH PILE/BURNING PERMITS FOR LAMONT COUNTY

 Burning or otherwise failing to follow the conditions set out in a Fire Ban, or Restriction Order could result in a $1500 minimum fine.